 - Optimize title tags, meta descriptions, URLs, alt text, headers, and the body of the text for your major keywords.

-- Diversify your topics to avoid getting penalized for having duplicate content.
+- Diversify your topics to avoid getting penalized for duplicate content.

 - Link internally to pass the domain authority from popular pages to less authoritative ones.

-- Track the performance of your content on search engines constantly.
+- Track the performance of your content on search engines consistently.

 Boosting customer engagement

-For any business, irrespective of your size, customer engagement should be a priority.
+For any business, no matter the size, customer engagement should be a priority.
 If planned strategically, your content marketing strategy improves your conversations with your customers, helps you nourish stronger relationships with them, and connects with them on an emotional level.

 Attracting new customers and retaining them is now more difficult than ever.
 To get them to choose you over your rivals, you need to position yourself as a credible and authoritative online resource.
 And this is where your blog posts shine.
 You should focus on providing actionable tips and discussing industry-specific topics relevant to your readers.
 Make sure your posts are informative and can help people solve the problems they face.
 This way, they will be more willing to buy from you, as they will perceive your brand as trustworthy and helpful.